 Both DeleteMe and Optery use AES-256 encryption (the same as banks and governments) to keep your data safe.
 DeleteMe also runs regular internal audits to catch risks early.

 Optery adds extra safeguards, like access control to limit employee data access and two-factor authentication (2FA).
-However, while stored data is encrypted with AES-256, data in transit only gets TLS encryption — not the strongest option.
+That said, while stored data is encrypted with AES-256, data in transit only gets TLS encryption, not the strongest option.

-DeleteMe follows best practices with HTTPS for all data requests, compliance with GDPR and CCPA, and MFA via authenticator apps or email codes.
+DeleteMe follows best practices with HTTPS for all data requests, compliance with GDPR and CCPA, and multi-factor authentication (MFA) via authenticator apps or email codes.
 Neither service sells your data, but DeleteMe may share it in limited legal situations.

 Customer support and resources: Who has more helpful support?